Updated 15 June 2026

 Offer Transition Support

 Be specific: "I have documented all my ongoing projects in our wiki.
 I can spend my last week training Sarah on the client accounts."
-Managers who receive a written transition plan are 52% more likely to give a strong reference, per SHRM data.
+Managers who receive a concrete transition plan are noticeably more likely to give a strong reference, since you have made their handover problem easier rather than added to it.

 Ask About Exit Logistics